-9.1 Engine Alarm
+9.1 Engine Alarms

-Some inboard/outboards are equipped with an audible alarm system mounted in the helm area that monitors selected critical engine systems.
+Most inboards are equipped with an audible alarm system mounted in the helm area that monitors selected critical engine systems.
 The alarm will sound if one of these systems begins to fail.
 Refer to the engine owner's manual for information on the alarms installed with your engine.